tk5ep/PlatformIO-versioning/README.md

 # PlatformIO-versioning
-PlatformIO versioning scripts written in Python for renaming the compiled hex file after a version number following following the Semantic Versioning (SemVer) rules :
+PlatformIO versioning scripts written in Python for renaming the compiled hex file after a version number following the Semantic Versioning (SemVer) rules :
 MAJOR.MINOR.PATCH

 Two versions of versionings are available here :